Gobabis: Colonial

 The Gobabis district was proclaimed by the German authorities in February 1894 and in June the following year Gobabis was occupied by a German garrison.
-While the military fort, built in 1896–7, has long since disappeared, one of the few buildings dating back to that era is the field hospital, or Lazarett, which has been declared a national monument.
+While the military fort, built in 1896–7, has long since disappeared, one of the few buildings dating back to that era is the 1896 Gobabis Lazarett, which has been declared a national monument in 1974.

 Geography

 Gobabis is situated 200 km down the B6 motorway from Windhoek to Botswana.
 The town is 113 km from the Buitepos border post with Botswana, and serves as an important link to South Africa on the tarred Trans-Kalahari Highway.
 Gobabis also has its own local airport.

 Climate

 Gobabis has a semi-arid climate (BSh, according to the Köppen climate classification), with hot summers and cool winters (with mild days and chilly nights).
 The average annual precipitation is 370 mm.